Lou Brock: St. Louis Cardinals (1964–1979)

 In 1966, Brock’s 74 steals ended Maury Wills' six-year reign as the National League's stolen base champion.
-In David Halberstam's book, October 1964, the author stated manager Johnny Keane asked Brock to forgo hitting home runs in favor of stealing bases.
+In his book October 1964, David Halberstam writes that manager Johnny Keane asked Brock to forgo hitting home runs in favor of stealing bases.
 Brock went on to lead the National League in stolen bases eight times within a nine-year span between 1966 and 1974 (former teammate Bobby Tolan led the league in steals in 1970).

 Brock began the 1967 season by hitting five home runs in the first four games of the season, becoming the first player to do so (Barry Bonds tied this record in 2002).
 He was hitting for a .328 average by mid-June, and earned the start in left field for the National League in the 1967 All-Star Game.
 After suffering through a mid-season slump, he recovered to finish the season with a career-high 206 hits and a .299 batting average.
 He topped the NL in runs and stolen bases while helping lead the Cardinals to the National League pennant by ten and a half games.

 Brock became the first player in MLB history to steal 50 bases and hit 20 home runs in the same season.
 He then stormed through the 1967 World Series, hitting for a .414 average, scoring eight runs, and setting a World Series record with seven stolen bases, as the Cardinals defeated the Boston Red Sox in seven games.